Admission and Retention Requirements

 - an essay stating your purpose in seeking admission to the Military History Center that includes research objectives and career goals,

-- an acceptable formal paper from your undergraduate work if you are seeking admission to the Center as a master's student or from your master's work if you are seeking admission to the Center as a doctoral student
+- an acceptable formal paper from your undergraduate work if you are seeking admission to the Center as a first-semester master's student or from your master's work if you are seeking admission to the Center as a continuing master's student or doctoral student

 - two letters of recommendation from persons familiar with your post-secondary academic record.
 At least one letter must be from a faculty member in the department from the institution that granted your most recent degree,